Depression is common but it can also be confusing.

 As I discuss in the interview, depression falls along a continuum.
 Professional help can be very supportive if you experience milder depression, and really crucial if you have more severe depression.

-If you are considering therapy for yourself and you’re interested in a free consultation to see if a creative, body-centered approach to therapy might be right for you, please get in touch
+If you are considering therapy for yourself and you’re wondering if a creative, body-centered approach to therapy might be right for you, learn more and schedule a free phone consultation.

 Keep Learning & Stay Connected